00049/FindMy-Spoof/README.md

 ## 🗺️ What is this?

-**LocationSnhika** is a `.gpx` file that lets you fake your iPhone or iPad's GPS location directly from Xcode — useful for testing location-based apps, games, or features without physically moving.
+**FindMy-Spoof** is a `.gpx` file that lets you fake your iPhone or iPad's GPS location directly from Xcode — useful for testing location-based apps, games, or features without physically moving.

 Currently set to 📌 **Greater Noida, India** (`28.4501° N, 77.5845° E`)